cyclus/cyclus.github.com/source/user/analysis_usecases.rst

 ++++++++++++++++++++++

 The database contains a list of all agents (facilities, regions, etc.) that existed in the simulation.
-Each agent have the following fundamental
+Each agent has the following fundamental
 characteristics:

- * **parent** an ID identifying an owning agent that created/manages the agent
+ * **parent** an ID identifying an owning agent that created/managed the agent
  * **spec**: a string identifying the specific library and archetype used for the agent
  * **prototype**: an string identifying the prototype configuration on which